Diagram showing the connection between BMI, visceral fat, and type 2 diabetes risk

 • Reduced need for blood pressure or cholesterol medication in some cases

-• The landmark Diabetes Prevention Programme study showed that lifestyle intervention (7% weight loss plus 150 minutes of weekly exercise) was **more effective** than metformin (the most common diabetes drug) at preventing type 2 diabetes.
+The landmark Diabetes Prevention Program study showed that lifestyle intervention (7% weight loss plus 150 minutes of weekly exercise) was more effective than metformin (the most common diabetes drug) at preventing type 2 diabetes.

 Diet Strategies for Blood Sugar Control